-When concerns arise, we adopt a graduated approach, where we follow a plan, do, review system.
+When concerns arise, we adopt a graduated approach, where we follow an assess, plan, do, review system.
 This ensures that children are gaining the relevant support needed in order to access the curriculum.

-These targets will be worked upon and monitored on a day-to-day basis by the class teacher with supporting information from the teaching assistants.
-The SENCO will monitor the provision overall.
+These outcomes will be worked upon and monitored on a day-to-day basis by the class teacher with supporting information from the learning support assistants.
+The SENDCo will monitor the provision overall.

-Reasons for a child being added to the SEN register may include the fact that he/she:
+Reasons for a child being added to the SEND register may include the fact that he/she:

-- Makes little or no progress, even when teaching approaches are targeted particularly in a child's identified area of weakness. - Shows signs of difficulty in developing literacy or mathematics skills, which result in poor attainment in some curriculum areas. - Presents persistent emotional or behavioural difficulties, which are not improved by the behaviour management techniques usually employed in the school. - Has sensory or physical problems, and continues to make little or no progress, despite the provision of specialist equipment. - Has communication and / or interaction difficulties, and continues to make little or no progress.
+- Makes little or no progress, even when teaching approaches are targeted particularly in a child's identified area of weakness. - Shows signs of difficulty in developing literacy or mathematics skills, which result in poor attainment in some curriculum areas. - Presents persistent emotional or mental health difficulties, which are not improved by the techniques usually employed in the school. - Has sensory or physical problems, and continues to make little or no progress, despite the provision of specialist equipment. - Has communication and / or interaction difficulties, and continues to make little or no progress.

 We may also seek specialist expertise, if, as a school, we feel that our interventions are still not having an impact on the individual or further diagnostic assessments are needed.
-The school will record the steps taken to meet the needs of the individual child through the use of a School Passport (formally referred to as an Individual Education Plan) and review.
+The school will record the steps taken to meet the needs of the individual child, as well as review these, through the use of our APDR document (formally referred to as an Individual Education Plan).

-If we refer a child for an Education, Health and Care Plan (formally known as a statutory assessment), we will endeavor to provide all necessary and relevant information.
-We will provide the LEA with:
+If we refer a child for an Education, Health and Care Plan, we will endeavor to provide all necessary and relevant information.
+We will provide the LA with:

-- A current record of our work, strategies and resources used with the child. - Records of regular reviews with the parents and child. - The child's School Passport, which contains their short-term targets, current and those reviewed. - Where relevant, the child's medical history. - Their attainment, along with assessments showing progress over time. - Views of the parents and the child. - Involvement and views from other professionals and services. - Details and evidence on how we have followed advice given.
+- A current record of our work, strategies and resources used with the child. - Records of regular reviews with the parents and child. - The child's APDR, which contains their short-term targets, current and those reviewed. - Where relevant, the child's medical history. - Their attainment, along with assessments showing progress over time. - Views of the parents and the child. - Involvement and views from other professionals and services. - Details and evidence on how we have followed advice given.

 The parents of any child who is referred for an Education, Health and Care Plan will be kept fully informed of the progress of the referral.
-Children with a statement of special educational needs will be reviewed each half term in addition to the statutory annual assessment.
-When this coincides with transfer to secondary school, the SENCO from the secondary school will be informed of the outcome of the review.
+Children with an EHCP will have their needs and provision reviewed regularly in addition to the statutory annual review.
+When this coincides with transfer to secondary school, the SENDCo from the secondary school will be invited to the review and informed of the outcome of the review.